ua-snap/alfresco_inputs/vegetation/metadata/iem_vegetation_metadata.md

 90 | woody wetland | 4 - Shrub Tundra
 95 | emergent herbaceous wetland | 6 - Wetland Tundra

-### Maritime influenced Southeast and South Central Alaska
+### Maritime influenced Southeast and South Central Alaska and Canada
 This reclassification used the NLCD 2001 dataset as it's starting point for a 1 to 1 or many to 1 reclassification, but also utilized ancillary data including NLCD canopy cover (above and below 20% cover) as well as historical timber harvest regions for those areas within the Tongas National Forest.
 The canopy cover was used to distinguish between maritime *upland forest* vs maritime *fen* as well as between maritime *forest wetland* vs maritime *fen*.
 The timber harvest data was used to correctly classify historically harvested areas which were misclassified in the original NLCD data as a more accurate maritime upland forest.

 Details of the reclassification methods can be seen in the supplied code linked above.
 It generally described below.